open-telemetry/opentelemetry.io/content/en/docs/collector/deployment/gateway/index.md

 ## Typical Gateway deployment architecture

+A typical Gateway architecture involves running both Collector in Gateway mode and Agent mode.

-The following diagram shows a typical deployment architecture for a gateway
+The following diagram shows a typical deployment architecture for a gateway.
+Here

+- We use Agent Collectors (running on each host, similar to kubernetes daeomonsets) to collect telemetry from services running on the host and host telemetry, such as host metrics and scrap logs.
+- We use Gateway Collector to process OTLP data, such as filtering, sampling, and exporting to backends etc.

 ![gateway](otel-gateway-arch.svg)

-There are a few limitations in running the OTel collector in gateway mode.
+There are a few limitations in running the OpenTelmetry collector in gateway mode.

 - Few receivers need to be unique per host instance.
-Running multiple instances of these receivers will result in Duplicate data.
-It is recommended not to use them in the Gateway collector but only for the collector running in Daemonset mode.
+Running multiple instances of these receivers will result in duplicate data.
+It is recommended not to use them in the Gateway Collector but only for the collector running in Daemonset mode.
 Examples include, but are not limited to:

   - [`hostmetricsreceiver`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/hostmetricsreceiver),